COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 In the last 6 months, we have made significant progress on all 5 of our goals:
 * Consistent with the policy timeline, we issued the inventory guidelines on March 9, before the March 31, 2015 deadline.
 * By creating the city's first ever data inventory, we were able to:
+    * Create a base knowledge of information at the City's disposal.
+(Goals 2, 4, 5)
     * Collect base level attributes about the city's data.
 (Goal 4)
-    * Create a base knowledge of information at the City's disposal.
-(Goals 2, 4, 5)
+    * Establish a competent group of information coordinators across the departments (All Goals)
     * Identify individuals currently working with specific sets of data.
 (Goal 2)
     * Begin to establish a common body of knowledge in the City about what data are.
 (Goal 1 and 5).
     * Understand which of the City's software systems are authoritative for various pieces of information.
 (Goal 2, 4, 5)